Posts Categorized: Dental Health

 Dry Mouth Syndrome

-Dry mouth is a common and if not addressed, can have devastating consequences to your dental health.
+Dry mouth is common and if not addressed, can have devastating consequences to your dental health.
 Tooth discomfort and bleeding gums are easily recognized as symptoms of dental problems like cavities and gum disease.
 There are many other warning signs that could be telling you that your smile is in trouble.
-Chronic dry mouth… Read more »
+Chronic dry mouth and… Read more »

 Toothbrush care | How do you store and clean your toothbrush?